What is SmugMug?

 The main issue isn’t really the quality of their service, but the price: they could stand to lower their prices, or at least offer a lot more for them.

 As such, the lack of a domain name with a first-tier account and a limited number of preset themes are made more frustrating given their price points.

 The same goes for the absence of live chat or phone support and regular back-ups.

-These things are made more frustrating by the fact that competing software products, such as Wix, Weebly, Zenfolio, and Squarespace sometimes offer more features for similar price points.
+These things are made more frustrating by the fact that competing for software products, such as Wix, Weebly, Zenfolio, and Squarespace sometimes offer more features for similar price points.

 Nonetheless, SmugMug is a pleasure to use and makes the process of creating a photography website fun, not just easy.

 It’s still got a host of features to work with, and even from a Basic account, so you won’t be stranded online.

 I would say that I only recommend SmugMug for serious hobbyists and above, and especially those who do not want to take much time into hosting their images.